 Located ten minutes east of Abbeville on Hwy.
 14, is the Town of Erath.
 Once home to a thriving sugar mill, this quiet community is proud of its French culture.
 Many residents still speak Cajun French and you can see it written on many of the street signs around town.
 On every other Saturday, enjoy live French and Cajun music at the Museum Café from 2 to 6 p.m.
 Call 337-937-0012 for a schedule.
 102 E. Edwards St., Erath, LA 70533

 For a glimpse into the life of the early Acadiens, visit the Acadian Museum of Erath.
 This museum has numerous displays and artifacts on the life and culture of the people who settled in this area from Nova Scotia.
-Open Monday thru Friday from 1 to 4 p.m. or by appointment.
 Tours are free and can be scheduled by calling 337-937-5468.
 Allow 30 minutes to 1hour tour.
 203 S. Broadway St., Erath, LA 70533

 Before continuing on your journey through the parish, grab a bite to eat MooNoo's , home of the "Best Hamburger in Vermilion Parish," or dig in to a pile of boiled seafood at Big John's or T-Bob's.
 If you'd prefer to pick your own seafood to boil, stop by Harvest Seafood where they raise crabs and seafood all kept alive in special filtration tanks.
 At Harvest Seafood, you can also fish in the on-site fishing pond.

 South of Erath on Hwy.
 330 is Don's Boat Landing.
-Located on the Boston Bayou, Don's features a boat launch, grocery store, fishing tournaments and entertainment on the weekends.
+Located on the Boston Bayou, Don's features a boat launch, grocery store, fishing tournaments and entertainment some weekends.
 5515 W. Hwy.
 688, Erath, LA 70533

 Delcambre: "Home of the Delcambre Shrimp Festival"

-On your way to the southern end of Vermilion Parish, visit the Leland Bowman Lock located in Intracoastal City.
-The Lock is a great place to watch boats, picnic or do some bird watching.
+Located in Intracoastal City, the Leland Bowman Lock is a great place to watch boats, picnic or do some bird watching.
 You can also learn about the Intracoastal Canal, a partially man-made canal inland of the Gulf of Mexico, stretching from Texas to Florida, that allows water transportation.
 It was furthered along after World War II when German subs managed to sink 90 crude carrying boats from Texas to New Orleans in the Gulf off Louisiana waters.
 This and other history, plus an interesting video can be found at the Lock's main office.
 The Lock is open during the day and is free to tour.
 Please call ahead to be allowed into the gates, 337-893-6790.
 Allow 30 minutes to tour.
 16117 LA Hwy.
 333, Abbeville, LA 70510

 *This is only a small list of things to in Vermilion Parish.
 For more information on other fun things to see and do, visit our Activities section.